mamtapatidar/Personal_Mamta/README.md

 ### 💬 Let's Collaborate!

-I'm always open to collaborating on interesting projects, especially those related to .NET and web development.
+I'm always open to collaborating on interesting projects, especially those related to Data Engineer and RPA Developer.
 Whether you have a project idea or just want to chat, feel free to reach out!

 ---